Claude Lajeunesse

-Claude Lajeunesse (born 1941) is a Canadian who is the president and chief executive officer of the Aerospace Industries Association of Canada, appointed to that post on Nov.
-30, 2007.

-He is the former president and vice-chancellor of Concordia University.
+Claude Lajeunesse (born 1941) is a Canadian engineer and corporate executive.
+Since 30 November 2007, he has been the president and chief executive officer of the Aerospace Industries Association of Canada.
+He is the former president and vice-chancellor of Concordia University in Quebec.

 Career

 Claude Lajeunesse was born in Quebec City, received a Master of Science degree in 1967 in Nuclear Engineering and a PhD in 1969.
 He is a member of the boards of TD Meloche Monnex, Atomic Energy of Canada Limited, the Montreal Board of Trade, and the Canadian Liver Foundation, a Fellow of the Canadian Academy of Engineering, and a member of the Ordre des ingénieurs du Québec.

 From 1995 until August 2005, Lajeunesse was president and vice chancellor of Ryerson University.
-Prior to his appointment as president of Ryerson University, he was CEO of the Association of Universities and Colleges of Canada.
-He was appointed to serve a 5-year term as the president and vice-chancellor of Concordia University in Montreal beginning August 1, 2005; however, due to conflicts with the Concordia board of governors he left that post on October 31, 2007.
+Prior to this, he was CEO of the Association of Universities and Colleges of Canada.
+He was appointed to serve a five-year term as the president and vice-chancellor of Concordia University in Montreal beginning 1 August 2005, but left this post on 31 October 2007 due to conflicts with the Concordia board of governors.

 Criticism and public perception

 Lajeunesse has been criticized for "corporatization" of the universities he has headed by emphasizing part-time labor, raising tuition fees, and union busting.

-At both Ryerson and Concordia, Lajeunesse made the controversial first step of giving himself a 50% pay raise, and increases of 20-50% for his immediate entourage.
-Lajeunesse defended his actions stating that the pay increase brought parity with other universities in Canada.
-Unions were critical of the move, however, as their membership had gone without wage increases for 5 years and the university's offer of a 2.5% increase did not address parity or even the cost of living increase.
-Union members were also required to give up job security while Lajeunesse and the administration retained theirs.
+At both Ryerson and Concordia, Lajeunesse's first acts included giving himself a 50% pay raise, and increases of 20-50% for his immediate entourage.
+Lajeunesse defended these changes as bringing parity with other universities in Canada.
+However, unions were critical, as their membership had gone without wage increases for five years, and the university's offer of a 2.5% increase did not address parity or even the cost of living increase.